mberjans/websearch_agent/docs/websearch_agent_documentation.md

 2. **Playwright Search**: Uses Playwright to search DuckDuckGo
 3. **Brave API Search**: Uses the Brave Search API
 4. **Google CSE Search**: Uses Google Custom Search Engine

+**Provider selection:** You can specify which search provider(s) to use with the `--search-provider` CLI argument or in your configuration file.
+If a provider is missing required configuration (e.g., API keys), it will be skipped and errors will be logged.

 ### Data Flow
 1. User query is sent to the Answer Orchestrator